 A passport valid for at least six months beyond intended period of stay, a return/onward ticket and proof of sufficient funds.
 No visa is required for a stay of up to 90 days.

-Best on foot.
-Bicycles and cars are available for hire.
-The Metro offers a convenient and fast way to get around the city, and while public buses are slower you do get to see more along the way.
+The Metro provides a convenient and fast way to get around the city, and while public buses are much slower you do get to see more along the way.